aaronpowell/aaronpowell.github.io/src/documents/posts/2010-08-07-yes-i-like-webforms.md

---- cson
+---
   title: "Yes, I LIKE WebForms!"
   metaTitle: "Yes, I LIKE WebForms!"
   description: "I think ASP.Net WebForms is really quite good, and here's some thoughts on the topic"
   revised: "2010-08-08"
   date: "2010-08-07"
-tags: ["webforms-mvp","webforms","web","asp.net"]
+  tags:
+    - "webforms-mvp"
+    - "webforms"
+    - "web"
+    - "asp.net"
   migrated: "true"
-urls: ["/yes-i-like-webforms"]
+  urls:
+    - "/yes-i-like-webforms"
-summary: """
+  summary: ""

-"""
 ---
 At some of my speaking engagements recently I've made the *astonishing* claim that I quite like ASP.Net WebForms.
 Why do I say this is an astonishing claim?
 Quite often when I'm talking to other ASP.Net developers and we end up on the topic of WebForms you can see a look of distaste in their eyes, or there'll be a statement like "I'm stuck working with WebForms".